 Coconut oil – This fatty brain food adds just a hint of exotic coconut flavor to your coffee.
 Unlike other oils, coconut oil is medium-chained instead of long-chained, which are absorbed faster and not stored as fat.
 All you need is 1-2 teaspoons per cup and you’re on your way to better nutrition absorption, pain relief, increased energy and a lot more.

 Raw cacao powder – chocolate and coffee…heck yeah!
 Raw cacao has minerals — like magnesium and iron — flavonoids and antioxidants said to help prevent cancer and increase cardiovascular health.
 A little cacao powder goes a long way, though, so try not to overindulge, as hard as that may be (we’re talking raw chocolate here).

-As the classic holiday standard tells us, although it might be “the most wonderful time of the year”, for a lot of us it’s also the most stressful time of the year, too.
-If you’re feeling restless and wound up after another hectic day of juggling your normal day-to-day stresses with the usual holiday obligations, think about steeping back and relaxing with a warm cup of tea.
-Feel your stress and anxiety melt away with every sip of one of our favorite teas listed below.
+If you’re feeling restless and wound up after another hectic day of juggling your daily stresses, think about steeping back and relaxing with a warm cup of tea!
+Feel your stress and anxiety melt away with every sip of one of our favorite types of tea listed below.